gatewaycash/gateway/modules/docs/docs/paybutton.html.md

 # Button Props

-"Props", short for properties, are passed as HTML attributes or React `props`.
-Properties control the behavior and functionality of your payment button.
+We've thrown aroundthe word "props" without formally introducing them, but if you're at all familiar with <a href="https://reactjs.org/">React</a>, you'll already get the idea.
+Props control the functionality and behavior of PayButton.

 ## buttonText